 - The job is mostly office-based, working as a member of a project team.
 You'll often be based on clients' premises.

-- There are more men than women working in the industry.
-However various groups exist to support women in IT and technology, to encourage them into the industry and list available jobs, such as BCSWomen and Women in Technology.
+- There are more men than women working in the industry, however various groups exist to support women in IT and technology, encourage them into the industry and list available jobs, such as BCSWomen and Women in Technology.

 - Jobs are available in many large towns and cities in the UK, with client sites located throughout the country, but most employers are based in London and the South East.

 - The work may be stressful and fast-paced, particularly when client deadlines need to be met.